Written by: Bonnie Feldman, DDS, MBA, Ellen M. Martin, Hailey Motooka, Sarah Hinton

 While many different types of cells are involved in the innate immune response, perhaps the most familiar are the macrophages.
-Above all, these large, mobile white blood cells cruise the vascular and lymphatic vessels to locate foreign bodies and essentially, eat them, a process called phagocytosis.
-Upon detection of foreign viral or bacterial components, macrophages secrete signalling molecules called cytokines.
-Afterwards, these little chemical messengers carry signals to other cells in the body, activating the adaptive immune system.
+These large, mobile white blood cells cruise the vascular and lymphatic vessels to locate foreign bodies and essentially eat them, a process called phagocytosis.
+Moreover, upon detection of foreign viral or bacterial proteins, macrophages secrete signaling molecules called cytokines.
+Once in the blood, these little chemical messengers carry signals to other cells in the body, activating the adaptive immune system.

-Adaptive Immunity, also known as the “acquired immune system,” is comprised of highly specialized white blood cells called B and T cells.
-These cells are produced as generalized stem cells in the bone marrow and trained to differentiate into cells that attack specific pathogens or infected cells.
-B cells produce antibodies as their primary chemical weapons and T cells produce cytokines that orchestrate a process of detection and destruction of infected cells.
+Adaptive Immunity, also known as the “acquired immune system,” is executed by specialized white blood cells called B and T cells.
+These cells begin as generalized stem cells in the bone marrow and differentiate into cells that attack specific pathogens or infected cells.
+B cells produce antibodies as their primary chemical weapons, whereas T cells produce cytokines that orchestrate destruction of infected cells.
 Both types of cell also clone themselves to produce populations pre-programmed to attack previously encountered pathogens.

-In contrast, one aspect of adaptive immunity that differentiates it from innate immunity is its ability to finely detect specific molecules.
-This is known as specificity, and each population of immune cells specializes in a single signalling molecule or marker.
-Subsequently, another unique aspect is the ability to respond more intensely to repeated exposures to the same variety of pathogen.
+The major aspect of adaptive immunity that differentiates it from innate immunity is the ability to detect specific molecules.
+To clarify, specificity means that each population of immune cells specializes in a single signaling molecule or marker.
+A particularly powerful result is that they respond quickly to repeated exposures to the same species of pathogen.
 This is known as memory.
 You are probably familiar with this concept from childhood diseases (which confer immunity to repeated infections).
 Based on this knowledge, we have developed vaccines, which “train” the acquired system to recognize pathogens through controlled exposure to live, killed or key molecular fragments of target pathogens.

 There are two types of adaptive immune responses:

 - Humoral Immunity – mediated by antibodies produced by B-cells